 Three Reasons Puerto Rico Should Not Become a U.S. State

 Many Puerto Ricans don’t really want statehood

-Although the 97% pro-statehood vote in a July 2017 referendum has been hailed as near-unanimous support, less than 25% of Puerto Ricans bothered to show up at the polls at all.
-Many citizens are concerned about their rights and independence as a U.S. state.
-They do not want to lose their unique cultural heritage and Spanish language, which is more similar to that of Latin America than to the U.S. Puerto Ricans are also concerned that they will lose their international standings, including their recognition as an individual Olympic team or participant in world pageants and competitions if they become a U.S. state.
+Despite the pro-statehood vote in the November 2020 referendum, Puerto Ricans have to wait indefinitely for Congress to actually do anything about it..
+Meanwhile, many citizens are concerned about their rights and independence as a U.S. state.
+They do not want to lose their unique cultural heritage and Spanish language, with more in common with Latin America than the U.S. Puerto Ricans are also concerned that they will lose their international standings, including their recognition as an individual Olympic team or participant in world pageants and competitions if they become a U.S. state.

 The U.S. would inherit Puerto Rico’s debt

-The Commonwealth filed for bankruptcy in May 2017.
+The Commonwealth filed for bankruptcy in May 2017 and is still in the process of reaching a deal with creditors.
 However, since Puerto Rico is not currently a U.S. state, it is unable to access Chapter 9 of the U.S. Bankruptcy Code, when it falls on financial hardship.
 What’s more, even if Puerto Rico could access these rights, the island’s $49 billion of unfunded pension liabilities and $74 billion debt, held by the territory’s government as well as by local public corporations, is so great that they would only be able to cover one-third of the accrued debt.
 If granted statehood, the U.S. would inherit this debt.
 The question is, can the U.S. cope with the challenges that making Puerto Rico a state would impose, or would America drown in the process?
 Having been hit hard by the economic downturn, Puerto Rico might just be considered too much of a burden on the U.S. national treasury.